Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-10-Programming-and-building/Section-04-User-interfaces-for-control/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [10.3 Integrating sensors and actuators](../Section-03-Integrating-sensors-and-actuators/index.md).

 When you build a mechatronic system, the user interface is how people interact with and understand your device.
 A well-designed interface can make the difference between a system that's easy to use and one that's confusing or even dangerous.